We Still Don't Understand High-Dimensional Bayesian Optimization: EXPERIMENTS

 \subsection{$N \approx D$ Optimization Problems}

 \Cref{fig:main-plot} (left) demonstrates optimization performance of all methods on $N \approx D$ tasks.
 As expected, the standard linear kernel fails to optimize many benchmarks, though it obtains decent performance on the lower-dimensional tasks.
 In contrast, our modified linear model matches the current state-of-the-art on all $N \approx D$ benchmarks.
-In fact, the optimization trajectories from our linear kernel and Vanilla BO are statistically indistinguishable on the \texttt{Rover}, \texttt{Lasso-DNA}, and \texttt{Humanoid} benchmarks.
+In fact, the optimization trajectories from our linear kernel and Vanilla BO are statistically indistinguishable on the \texttt{Lasso-DNA} and \texttt{Humanoid} benchmarks.
 We note the stark performance difference between the modified and standard linear kernels on the \texttt{SVM} and \texttt{Ant} datasets.
+Moreover, in \Cref{app:guacamol}, we compare against Vanilla BO on a number of latent-space molecular tasks with a similar observation budget.
+Spherical linear kernels strongly outperform Vanilla BO on all these benchmarks, potentially suggesting our method is particularly advantageous for latent-space BO.